swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

-The `withNursery(resultType:body:)` function introduces a new scope in which child tasks can be created (using the nursery's `add(_:)` method).
+The `Task.withGroup(resultType:body:)` function introduces a new scope in which child tasks can be created (using the task group's `add(_:)` method).
 The `next()` method waits for the next child task to complete, providing the result value from the child task.
 In our example above, each child task carries the index where the result should go, along with the chopped vegetable.

-As with the child tasks created by `async let`, if the closure passed to `withNursery` exits without having completed all child tasks, any remaining child tasks will automatically be cancelled.
+As with the child tasks created by `async let`, if the closure passed to `Task.withGroup` exits without having completed all child tasks, any remaining child tasks will automatically be cancelled.

 ### Detached tasks